Sustainable Investing ESG Glossary

 Negative Screening The investment approach of excluding entire sectors, companies or countries from a fund or portfolio based on ESG criteria or moral or ethical views.

-Net Zero Emissions the overall balance of greenhouse gas emissions (GHG) produced and GHG emissions taken out of the atmosphere.
+Net Zero Emissions The overall balance of greenhouse gas emissions (GHG) produced and GHG emissions taken out of the atmosphere.
 Most often applied to countries as they aim to meet the Paris Agreement of achieving Net Zero emissions by 2050.

 Positive Screening The investment approach that favours companies demonstrating positive ESG performance relative to peers.